isprojects/mstform/README.md

 ### Text Arrays

-`converters.textStringArray`: raw value is a string.
-Value is an observable array of strings.
+`converters.textStringArray`: raw value is a string with newlines.
+Value is an array of strings split by newline.
 Note that this is for use with strings with a newline separator, for instance a textarea.

 ### Models